expo/expo/docs/pages/versions/unversioned/sdk/updates.md

 ### `Updates.updateId`

-(_string_) If `expo-updates` is enabled, the UUID that uniquely identifies the currently running update.
+(_string | null_) If `expo-updates` is enabled, the UUID that uniquely identifies the currently running update.
 The UUID is represented in its canonical string form (`xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`) and will always use lowercase letters.
-In development mode, or any other environment in which `expo-updates` is disabled, this string is empty.
+In development mode, or any other environment in which `expo-updates` is disabled, this value is null.

 ## Methods